 - Reliance upon a vendor to implement a fix for a discovered vulnerability

 - Development time

 - Retirement of a vulnerable portion of an application

 Ultimately, it is the responsibility of the application owner to make or coordinate best efforts to remediate and/or adequately mitigate the risks in a timely fashion.

 No. ASTP assessments only measure compliance with campus minimum application security requirements.
 Though, it should be noted that achieving compliance with campus standards will lay a lot of ground work for meeting PCI, HIPAA, CPHS, or other external standards.
 The campus Minimum Security Standards for Electronic Information (MSSEI) is based off the SANS Top 20 Critical Controls, so there is some overlap with external standards.

-Currently, applications handling PL2 data should plan for an application security assessment once every two years.
+Currently, applications handling UC P4 data should plan for an application security assessment once every two years.
 However, scheduling will depend on available resources and other factors such as how drastically an application has changed since the prior assessment.